pellared/otel-logs-talk/outline.md

 # OpenTelemetry Logs Driving a Major Shift: Events, Richer Data, and Smarter Semantics

-Welcome to my talk about how OpenTelemetry Logs evolved from the least mature signal to potentially becoming the foundation of major new enhancements.
+Welcome to my talk about how OpenTelemetry Logs evolved from the least mature signal to potentially become the foundation of major new enhancements.

 ## whoami